babbaranish/babbaranish/README.md

 ## I'm a Web Developer, and a Noob(ofcourse)!

 - 🔭 I’m currently working with MERN Stack.
-- 🥅 2021 Goals: Contribute to Open Source projects, learn about automation using ansible/python and Redesign my portfolio
+- 🥅 2023 Goals: Contribute to Open Source projects, Improve my knowledge about React, Get a better job :) and Redesign my portfolio
-- ⚡ Hobbies: I love creating UI challanges and playing some games lmao
+- ⚡ Hobbies: I love creating UI and playing some games XD

 ### Connect with me: